Opuntia Santa Rita Prickly Pear

 Introducing the stunning Santa Rita prickly pear, also known as Opuntia Santa Rita, a vibrant member of the Opuntia genus.
 Native to the Sonoran desert and northern Mexico, it has several other common names, such as Opuntia gosseliniana var.
 Santa Rita, Opuntia chlorotica var.
 Santa Rita, Opuntia violacea var. sinta rata, and purple prickly pear.
 It is highly regarded for its striking purple to violet-colored pads and vibrant yellow flowers.

+The pads (nopales) and fruits (tunas) of the Santa Rita prickly pear are edible and highly nutritious.
 The small edible purple fruits and pads of the Santa Rita opuntia, known as prickly pears or tunas, are oval-shaped and can vary in color from green to purple.
-The fruits are sweet and juicy, but be careful when handling them because of their sharp spines.
-It is advisable to wear protective gloves or use tongs when handling or pruning the Santa Rita prickly pear.
+Before eating, it’s important to handle them carefully because of the small, barbed spines that cover the pads and fruits.
+Wearing protective gloves or using tongs is recommended.

-In the dormant season, which is usually fall and winter, this remarkable plant requires even less water.
-You can reduce watering to once a month or even less frequently, depending on the climate and humidity levels.
+In fall and winter, during the dormant season, you can reduce watering to once a month or even less frequently, depending on the climate and humidity levels.
 Remember, it's always better to underwater than to overwater this prickly pear cactus.

 Optimal Soil & Fertilizer Needs